uhyo/gulp-typed-css-modules/README.md

 This will create `*.css.d.ts` files next to each `*.css` file.

 ### Providing `typed-css-modules`
-To use your own `typed-css-modules` instead of the built in one, do:
+To use your own `typed-css-modules` instead of the built-in one, do:

 ```js
 gulp_tcm({